Clinically Reviewed by: Charee Marquez, LMFT

 Amphetamine and dextroamphetamine are stimulant drugs that are often prescribed for the treatment of attention deficit hyperactivity disorder (ADHD).
 ADHD is one of childhood’s most common neurodevelopmental disorders.
 It is characterized by attention difficulty, hyperactivity, and impulsiveness.

-Amphetamine is a potent drug in ADHD therapy because it includes d-amphetamine and l-amphetamine salts that are combined in the ratio of 3:1, respectively.
+Amphetamine is a potent drug in ADHD therapy because it includes d-amphetamine and l-amphetamine salts that are combined in a ratio of 3:1, respectively.
 The drug is best suited for children above the age of three.
 It also includes various binders, guaranteeing that the body can function properly.

 Amphetamine is available as a tablet or capsule.
 The medication triggers the production of more dopamine and norepinephrine, thus exciting the nerve cells, making the individual feel more at ease, and assisting in alleviating their anxiety.

 The mental effects of amphetamine use can be compared to the high that is gotten from the intake of cocaine, except that the effects of cocaine only last around one hour.
 In contrast, the effects of amphetamine consumption might last from a few minutes to many hours.
 Using other drugs or alcohol together with amphetamine may intensify the euphoria, but you may be endangering your life.